cs3216/cs3216.github.io/assignments/facebook.md

 the Facebook Beacon feature.

 Facebook has since adopted more privacy-concious practices.
-As a developer, you cannot just access your users’ data willy-nilly: you need to ask them for permission first.
-And even if you have permissions, you can’t use the data as you please because you are bound to terms and conditions of Facebook.
+As a developer, you cannot just access your users' data willy-nilly: you need to ask them for permission first.
+And even if you have permissions, you can't use the data as you please because you are bound to terms and conditions of Facebook.

 When a user removes your application, you get notified via the
 <span>**Deauthorize Callback**</span> URL.
 This begs the question: what
-do you do with the user’s data when he removes your application?
+do you do with the user's data when he removes your application?
 Do you delete the data or do you still keep it in your database?
-If you decide to keep the data, are you violating Facebook’s Terms and Conditions?
+If you decide to keep the data, are you violating Facebook's Terms and Conditions?

 <div class="box">
-  <strong class="milestone-counter"></strong> Explain how you handle a user’s data when
+  <strong class="milestone-counter"></strong> Explain how you handle a user's data when
   he removes your application.
 Convince us that your approach is necessary and that it is the most logical.
-Do also include an explanation on whether you violate Facebook’s terms and conditions.
+Do also include an explanation on whether you violate Facebook's terms and conditions.
 </div>